marty-on-linux/Raven/README.md

+New repository after the last one was taken down.

 # Raven B++
 Raven b++ is a pvp and utility mod for minecraft 1.8.x.
 It supports Forge and Feather adding quality of life improvements, bug fixes, and so much more.<br>